OnePointGlobal/OnePoint-API-Documentation-V2/docs/MetaData.md

 }

 ```
-For more information on callback please check [here](Callbacks.md).
+For more information on callbacks please check [here](Callbacks.md).